By Rebecca Martin

 This builds a stronger case of the need to update Kingston’s charter.
 I like the idea of exploring new forms of government too while we’re at it, such as City Manager Form of Government where a professional with a background in public administration could be hired.
 KingstonCitizens.org recently hosted a public educational meeting on the subject and it was enlightening.

 Here’s how I feel about THAT.
-But we’ll take this all up again at another time.

 For today, it’s important for Kingston citizens to look at every aspect of the proposed Niagara water deal and that includes who this Water Board is.
 Their backgrounds and for how long they have served should be made priority.